1. Blog

 • Brussel Sprouts — loaded with nutrients and antioxidants, but don’t overdo it because they can cause flatulence.
 To avoid that, consider certain dog foods containing these leafy greens as one of the components.

-• Celery — contains Vitamins A, B, and C to promote a healthy heart and fight some cancers.
+• Celery — contains Vitamins A, B, and C to promote a healthy heart.
 Celery can also freshen your dog’s breath!

 • Green Beans — All types of green beans are safe for dogs as long as they don’t have unhealthy additives like butter or oil.
 Also, if you’re feeding canned green beans, make sure they have no salt.